 Many people can feel better after just a few weeks of eliminating gluten and dairy, and then can add those foods back in later, depending on how they feel.
 For instance, I do not consume gluten because of my history of autoimmune thyroid disease, and the monitoring of autoimmune blood markers through my healthcare practitioner.
-I occasionally eat dairy products, but find that I experience sinus issues and acne if I eat too much.
+I eat dairy products on rare occasions, but even then find that I experience sinus issues, acne, and digestive problems if I eat too much.

 The bottom line is that it’s up to you to decide what clean eating means.
 Maybe you feel best eating the vegan recipes on my blog, or perhaps you need animal protein to maintain your energy.
 Feel free to experiment with recipes and ingredients (see my full recipe index here).
 Above all, enjoy your food, enjoy the time you spend sharing food with others, and you will no doubt be on a better path to health!